openSUSE/news-o-o/_posts/2007-09-03-national-opensuse-portuguese-meeting-enos-is-over.markdown

   * Web: [//opensusept.org/](//opensusept.org/)

 Thanks to all attendees for participating!!
-Ob sie jeden account zurckfolgen, der ihnen folgt, bleibt ihnen [essay schreiben lassen using https://schreib-essay.com](https://schreib-essay.com/) berlassen